 Dear Collaborators,

-Solar activity has reduced to a moderate level since the last message.
+Solar activity has remained low.
+The largest event since the last

 See http://www.SolarMonitor.org for images and